AnalyticsOverview

 Traffic

-Traffic analytics provides an at-a-glance view of how readers interact with your documentation over time, including:
+Traffic analytics gives you a date-filtered view of how readers discover and engage with your documentation.

 Feedback

-Feedback analytics shows how users feel about your content and individual pages.
-You can monitor:
+Feedback analytics shows how users feel about your content at both the summary and page level.

 User feedback is a powerful signal for prioritizing updates, refining unclear topics, and validating whether recent changes are helping readers.